centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 # References
-[cooment]: # (List the documents that are to be seen as references.
+[comment]: # (List the documents that are to be seen as references.
 The list can also contain the names of the people or organisations that can provide information.)
   No.   Document name/ designation/Id   Edition, date